ad-ops/aoc-2020-rust/README.md

 ## Lessons Learned
 ### Day 1
-- Can break outer loops.
+- Can label and break outer loops.

 ### Day 2
 - Macros to reduce code.
+- `parse_display` crate for parsing a string into a struct.